trilokpadhi/trilokpadhi/README.md

 ### About Me

 I am a PhD research student at Georgia State University, Atlanta passionate about knowledge graphs and multimodal learning.
-In my research, I explore the intersection of knowledge representation and multimodal models to solves problems related to society pertaining to toxicity, extermism, and healthcare informatics.
+In my research, I explore the intersection of knowledge representation and multimodal models to solves problems related to society pertaining to marketing, toxicity, extermism, and healthcare informatics.
 I have a strong background in machine learning, natural language processing, and computer vision, and I'm always looking for new challenges to tackle.

 ### Skills